-Each Tuesday morning during the Big Ten football season, all 12 coaches hold a Big Ten teleconference with reporters from around the country.
+Each Tuesday morning during the Big Ten football season the 12 Big Ten football coaches hold a Big Ten teleconference with reporters from around the country.
 We post the audio Tuesday afternoon for each segment of the call, and we do this every week.
-Also, @B1Gfootball spotlights a tweet or three from each coach on the call live on Twitter in case you want to follow along.
+Also, @B1Gfootball spotlights a tweet or three from each coach on the call live on Twitter in case you want to follow along online Tuesday mornings.

 Find out more about: Teleconferences